github/maintainermonth/content/home/4-schedule.md

 ---
-anchorNavSection: "Schedule"
+anchorNavSection: 'Schedule'
-title: "Upcoming events 2022"
+title: 'Upcoming events 2022'
-ctaTitle: "We have a full month of activities"
+ctaTitle: 'We have a full month of activities'
-ctaButton: "Schedule"
+ctaButton: 'Schedule'
 ---